-The Company was incorporated and began operations in June 2017 and as of the date of this MD&A had not generated material revenue from the sale of its products or services.
+The Company was incorporated and began operations in June 2017 and as of the date of this MD&A had not generated material positive cash flow from operations.
 The Company is subject to all of the business risks and uncertainties associated with any early-staged enterprise, including under-capitalization, cash shortages, limitation with respect to personnel, financial and other resources, and lack of revenues.